 The University strongly encourages use of alternative and environmentally friendly forms of transportation.
-For example, students and employees may purchase Salem bus passes at a 50% discount, get the special educational membership rate for the two on-campus Zip Cars, rent a bike at the Willamette Bike Shop, or find another student or colleague to share a Carpool permit.
+For example, students and employees may purchase Salem bus passes at a 50% discount, get the special educational membership rate for the on-campus Zip Cars, rent a bike at the Willamette Bike Shop, or find another student or colleague to share a Carpool permit.

 - It is your responsibility to know and abide by these Parking Regulations.
 Lack of knowledge of these regulations is not justification for appealing a citation.

 - Speed Limit: 10 miles per hour, without exception.

 - Oversize Vehicles: RVs, buses, trailers, moving vans, etc., may not be parked on campus.

 - Disabled Parking Spaces: a State disabled permit AND a University parking permit are required.
 Here is a map of designated handicap parking spaces.

 - Restricted Areas: Effective 24 hours a day, 365 days a year, a vehicle parked in a fire lane, crosswalk, handicap space, loading zone, no-parking area, sidewalk, driveway, landscaped area, et al., is subject to immediate towing at the owner's expense.
 However, you may request permission to temporarily park in certain restricted areas by contacting Campus Safety in advance.

 - Loading Zones: limited to 15 minutes, while actively loading or unloading.

 - Citations/Appeals: citations must be paid or appealed within five business days.
 Refer to Section G. for appeal process information.